soniabrami/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 ### Component definition

-Migrating the Directive to an Angular 2 component.
+Upgrading the Directive to an Angular 2 component.

 ##### Angular 1.x